 Unless specifically stated otherwise, reference to accounts means the accounts in the books and records of each CCP.
-The CCP uses these accounts to record the CCP Transactions that we enter into in connection with the clearing of your related Client Transactions and any related Indirect Client Transactions and the assets that we provide to the CCP in respect of such CCP Transactions.
-Additionally, we will open accounts in our books and records to record the Client Transactions we enter into with you, some of which may relate to your Indirect Client Transactions (depending on the account type), and the assets that you provide to us in respect of such Client Transactions.
+The CCP uses these accounts to record the CCP Transactions that we enter into in connection with the clearing of your related Client Transactions and the assets that we provide to the CCP in respect of such CCP Transactions.
+Additionally, we will open accounts in our books and records to record the Client Transactions we enter into with you, and the assets that you provide to us in respect of such Client Transactions.

-There are two basic types of client accounts available at the CCP level - Omnibus Client Accounts and Individual Client Accounts.
+There are two basic types of client account available at the CCP level - Omnibus Client Accounts and Individual Client Accounts.
 Some of the CCPs then offer different levels of segregation within those as described in Part Two of this document.
-Additionally, there are two basic types of indirect client accounts available at the CCP level - the Basic Omnibus Indirect Client Accounts and Gross Omnibus Indirect Client Accounts.

 As noted, we refer you to the CCP disclosures which CCPs are required to prepare and which set out the treatment of margin and collateral at CCP level.
-We have also included below a general overview of the most common segregation approaches taken by CCPs, but note that for any particular CCP, there is no substitute for that CCP's own disclosure.
+We have also included below a general overview of the most common segregation approaches taken by CCPs, but note that for any particular CCP, there is no substitute for such CCP's own disclosure.

-At the clearing broker level, we then open and maintain accounts corresponding to the relevant direct and indirect clearing accounts at the CCP level as described in more detail below.
+At the clearing broker level, we then open and maintain accounts corresponding to the relevant direct clearing accounts at the CCP level as described in more detail below.